bediger4000/alien_words/README.md

 we don't know if characters will show up that are lexically between them.
 We also have to pick a data structure that allows a "less than" character to have multiple characters "greater than".

-I used a hashtable or Go `map` for the characters examined so far, so access to a particular character's data structure is convenient.

 ### Evolution of data structure